theNewDynamic/oregonsadventurecoast.com/content/adventure/kayaking.md

 We'd love to be able to say, "come on in, the water's fine" but it would be more like "come on in, the water's fine, but cold, so wear a wetsuit"!
 Join your fellow surfers at one of the finest, most exhilarating surfing spots along the South Coast, {{< link url="http://www.co.coos.or.us/Departments/CoosCountyParks/Bastendorff.aspx" >}}Bastendorf Beach{{< /link >}} in Charleston.
 Bastendorff Beach is a favorite among surfers, kiters, beachcombers - locals and tourists alike.
 You’ll find an uncrowded beach and spectacular ocean views.

+### Learn More About Surfing and Protecting Our Oceans with Carmen Matthews and Rick Dancer!

+<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FThatOregonLife%2Fvideos%2F1772772586154501%2F&show_text=0&width=695" width="695" height="391" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

+<div class="margin-50px-top"></div>

-Here's a great video to give you some hints about Bastendorff Beach!
+#### Here's a great video to give you some hints about Bastendorff Beach!

 <iframe width="695" height="403" src="https://www.youtube.com/embed/SngRceWuWu4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>